Cyber stopped being an operations question

 CISO

-Active Cyber Defence that hunts the threat first, plus a governed chain so the whole estate reports through one operator.
+Active Cyber Defence that hunts the threat first, plus a governed chain so the whole estate reports through one operator, one chain from detection to board-ready reporting, with no manual translation between what the tools see and what the board can defend.

 CRO / Board